 How to manage emotions and family dynamics as a step-parent

 You’ve met the person you want to share your life with, you’ve spent some time getting to know each other and you’ve made the decision to live together, either within a marriage or not.
 And your partner has children.
-The expectation for happy families is held by you, your partner, your friends and family.
+The expectation for happy families is held by you, your partner, friends and family.
 You love each other but it can be difficult to step into the role of step-parent?

-What does it mean to be a step parent?
+What does it mean to be a step-parent?

 When considering your new role, lots of questions may arise: how does it fit into your new home life?
-What is the criteria for the role and how do you know if you fulfil them?
+What are the criteria for the role and how do you know if you fulfil them?
 What are the expectations, both from others and yourself?

 A ‘step-parent’ as opposed to a natural/biological parent.
-Makes it sound like being a step-parent isn’t natural, doesn’t it.
+Makes it sound like being a step-parent isn’t natural, doesn’t it?
 The role of step-parent does not come with a job description or guidelines.
 This role is infinitely variable and the rules are far from clear cut.
 It’s not something that you spend time with your partner deciding whether or not to embark on, making attempts to achieve and having nine months to adjust to.